-PHASE 4 rganisational reparation TYPE OF INTERNATIONAL MOBILITY : SENDING/HOSTING/COORDINATION ORGANISATION NO. 1: SENDING/HOSTING/COORDINATION ORGANISATION NO. 2: k-list for identifying the needs of the young person who is ould be designed and used as preparation. plan everything so that he or she is reassured and confident, regard to all the administrative procedures relating to his or Plan entire trip i stations) n detail (large time slots, request assistance at airports/train accommodation, sess the degree of accessibility: the location of the its accessibility standards, the public transport network in the state of traffic in the streets all these elements must be nt.
-Clarify whether insurance. and to what extent possible claims are covered by the epare customs documents or special certificates for s such as wheelchairs.
-Clarify in advand possible. e whether the repair of aids such as special glasses is Notes
+PHASE 4 ORGANISATIONAL PREPARATION TYPE OF INTERNATIONAL MOBILITY: SENDING/HOSTING/COORDINATION ORGANISATION NO. 1: SENDING/HOSTING/COORDINATION ORGANISATION NO. 2: A thorough check-list for identifying the needs of the young person who going abroad should be designed and used as preparation.
+Help him or her plan everything so that he or she is reassured and confid particularly with regard to all the administrative procedures relating to he her mobility.

+Plan entire trip in detail (large time slots, request assistance at airports/tistations)

+Try to clarify/assess the degree of accessibility: the location of the accommodation, its accessibility standards, the public transport network country/city, the state of traffic in the streets... all these elements must be taken into account.

+Clarify whether and to what extent possible claims are covered by the insurance.

+Help him/her prepare customs documents or special certificates for medicines or aids such as wheelchairs.

+Clarify in advance whether the repair of aids such as special glasses is possible.

 Do not hesitate to contact the travel companies.
 They are required to provide a service accessible to all their passengers, subject to prior request.
 If the young person requires adapted transportation on site, you should also inquire well in advance to ensure the reservation of a vehicle.